 In 1946, Liberty Films released (to much fanfare) a movie that cost over $2 million to make, and it went nowhere.
-It was so unpopular that it not only failed to turn a profit, it actually bankrupted the studio and ended the director’s career.
+It was so unpopular that it not only failed to turn a profit, it actually bankrupted the studio and cast a pall on the director’s career.
 In other words, yuck!
 Probably good riddance, and there’s no reason you should ever give this ill-fated film a second look if it somehow shows up on your TV or streaming service this holiday season.

 Except…the name of that box office bomb was It’s a Wonderful Life, it starred Jimmy Stewart and Donna Reed, and it was directed by Frank Capra.
 It’s now one of the most popular and beloved films of all time.